 But wait there’s more, many kombucha brewers claim that drinking it is great for your gut and your general well being.

 And while kombucha is enjoying a moment in the sun as one of the hottest health trends around, we take a level-headed look at whether this new "superdrink" really is healthy?

-Kombucha is a drink made from fermented black or green tea that is full of probiotic cultures.
-While the colour and taste tends to vary, it is often a cloudy yellow shade and has a sharp taste with a slight fizz.
+Kombucha is made from fermented sweetened black or green tea and fermented with a scoby (symbiotic culture of bacteria and yeast) and should contain probiotic cultures (AKA the little floaty bits).
+While the colour and taste tends to vary, it is often a cloudy yellow shade and has a sharp sherbet like taste with a slight fizz.
 It’s also got a small amount of alcohol due to the fermentation process, but not enough to have any noticeable effect.

 What in the world is a SCOBY?

-Kombucha is made with the aid of a SCOBY (symbiotic colony of bacteria and yeast) which “eats” the tea and sugar and produces all the live cultures that are so healthy to drink.
+Kombucha is made with the aid of a SCOBY (symbiotic colony of bacteria and yeast) which “eats” the tea and sugar and produces all the live cultures in the final drink.

 You might have seen kombucha in the fermentation process, SCOBY and all, on food-focused instagrams or at your health-conscious friend’s house: an odd, rubbery-looking pillow that resembles a puffy floating mushroom sitting on top of the liquid.